Classical Ottoman architecture: Early 17th century

+Later 17th century

 In the Grand Bazaar of Istanbul, fires and other damages triggered some changes.
-The bazaar structures were until then entirely built in wood, but some of street roofing began to be rebuilt with masonry vaulting in the 17th century – closer to its present-day appearance – though the change to masonry was not widespread until after 1750.
-The commercial district also extended beyond the covered bazaar.
+The bazaar structures were until then entirely built in wood, but some of the street roofing began to be rebuilt with masonry vaulting in the 17th century – closer to its present-day appearance – though the change to masonry was not widespread until after 1750.
+The commercial district also grew beyond the covered bazaar.
 The largest caravanserai in Istanbul, the Büyük Valide Han, was built nearby circa 1651 by Kösem Mahpeyker Valide Sultan.

-The New Mosque or Yeni Valide Mosque at Eminönü was initially begun by architect Davud Agha in 1597, sponsored by Safiye Sultan.
+The Yeni Valide ('New Queen Mother's') Mosque at Eminönü was initially begun by architect Davud Agha in 1597, sponsored by Safiye Sultan.
 However, Davud Agha's death a year or two after, followed by the death of Safiye Sultan in 1603, caused construction to be abandoned.
 It was only resumed on the initiative of Hatice Turhan Sultan in 1661 and finished in 1663.
 The complex includes the mosque, a mausoleum for Hatice Turhan, a private pavilion for the sultan and the royal family (Hünkâr Kasrı), and a covered market known as the Egyptian Market (Mısır Çarşısı; known today as the Spice Bazaar).
 Its courtyard and interior are richly decorated with Iznik or Kütahya tiles, as well as with stone-carved muqarnas and vegetal rumi motifs.
 The similarly named Yeni Valide Mosque complex, built in 1708–1711 in Üsküdar, was one of the last major monuments built in the classical style in Istanbul before the rise of the Tulip Period style.